sweeetland/lambda-hooks/README.md

 yarn add lambda-hooks
 ```

-_TypeScript types are included_ 🧰
+_TypeScript types included_ 🧰

 ## Usage

-1. Require the package
+1 - Require the package

 ```javascript
 const { useHooks } = require('lambda-hooks')
 ```

-2. Call useHooks with the hooks that you want to use.
+2 - Call useHooks with the hooks that you want to use.
 There's 3 types of hooks that are executed either before the lambda execution, after or if an error occurs.

 Note that the order of the hooks matters, they are executed one by one starting from the first hook in the before array, then your lambda function is invoked, then through all hooks in the after array.
 If at any point an error occurs, execution is directed towards the onError hooks array.

 Also, notice that we are invoking the hooks when they are passed in, this is deliberate and will make more sense when we get to a more complex example later.

 ```javascript
 const withHooks = useHooks({